ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 **Traveller RPG SectorGen**
 ===========================

-**Traveller RPG SectorGen** is a Windows program for generating sectors, based on rules from Mongoose Traveller 2nd Edition.
+**Traveller RPG SectorGen** is a Windows program for generating sectors, based on rules from Mongoose Traveller Second Edition and Traveller 5.10.

 .. figure:: images/app_screen.png